-- Each team must submit a copy of each of their well-documented Ch programs for controlling robots.
-Failing to submit Ch code will result in disqualification. - Ch code must be original and created by students on the team submitting the video.
+- Each team must submit a copy of each of their well-documented Ch programs for controlling robots. - Failing to submit Ch code will result in disqualification. - Ch code must be original and created by students on the team submitting the video.
 Teachers may act as coaches during the writing process but they may not write any of the lines of code.
 Multiple teams may not use identical code. - Ch code may not be generated by motion capture. - The Ch program must represent all motions shown on the video.
-This may be done as one large program or as multiple programs, each representing a different scene. - Each Ch code file must be named with the video's title and scene number. - For example, if your title is "This is a Wonderful Robo Story", the filenames of the first and second scenes would be: - This\is\a\Wonderful\Robo\Story\Scene01.ch - This\is\a\Wonderful\Robo\Story\Scene02.ch - For multiple files controlling multiple characters in a single scene: - O This\is\a\Wonderful\Robo\Story\Scene01a.ch - O This\is\a\Wonderful\Robo\Story\Scene01b.ch - This\is\a\Wonderful\Robo\Story\Scene01c.ch - Each Ch code must start with a standard header that includes the following: - \ File: Video Title: Scene #: Teacher Advisors: School Name: School District: Code Written by: Student Names:
+This may be done as multiple files, each representing a different scene. - Each Ch code file must be named with the video's title and scene number. - For example, if your title is "This is a Wonderful Robo Story", the filenames of the first and second scenes would be: - This is a Wonderful Robo Story Scene01.ch - This_is_a_Wonderful_Robo_Story_Scene02.ch - For multiple files controlling multiple characters in a single scene: - This is a Wonderful Robo Story Scene01a.ch - This is a Wonderful Robo Story Scene01b.ch - This is a Wonderful Robo Story SceneO1c.ch - Each Ch code must start with a standard header that includes the following:

+File:

+Video Title:

+Scene #:

+Teacher Advisors:

+School Name:

+School District:

+Code Written by:

+Student Names:

+Purpose:

+/